Nourfdss/stayforlong_test/app/README.md

 # Stay For Long Test
 ## Data Engineer

-In this documention, i will explain the dataset and the answers.
-First, i am going to implement the answer on jupyter notebook.
+In this document will find all the necessary requirements and steps to run my solution

-## Questions:
+## Questions given from The team leader

-- cancellations and accommodation types are important business concepts
+- Cancellations and accommodation types are important business concepts
 - What are the most popular guest origin countries?
 - What is the room price per night?
 - How does the previous price vary throughout the year?